Mitch Pinnock: Kilmarnock

 In the summer of 2020, he signed a one-year deal with Kilmarnock.
 Pinnock scored his first goal for the club in November 2020 in a Betfred Cup victory over Dumbarton, cutely finishing over the goalkeeper on the brink of half-time.

 On 4 June 2021, it was announced that Pinnock would be leaving the club after one season after he had turned down the offer of a new contract.

 Northampton Town

 On 8 June 2021, Pinnock was announced to have agreed to join recently relegated League Two side Northampton Town on a two-year contract, joining the club on 1 July when his contract in Scotland would expire.
 Pinnock was nominated for the October League Two Player of the Month Award after claiming five assists across the course of the month, ultimately missing out to Dom Telford however.

 On 30 May 2025, Northampton announced the player had rejected a new contract and would be leaving the club.

 Return to Bromley

 On 6 June 2025, Pinnock agreed to return to League Two side Bromley, over ten years following a short spell with the then National League South club.

+On 18 April 2026, Bromley were promoted to League One for the first time in the club's history.
+The following day at the EFL Awards, he was named in the League Two Team of the Season.